damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/README.md

 > *Figure 1.
 Same function, different behaviour, different structure (Rosenman & Gero, 1998)*

-*Moreover, it should describe the complexity of product via:*
+*Moreover, it should describe the complexity of the product via:*
 - **Modular architecture** that describes **“architecture of functions and instructions of the product”.**